JosefinaColombini/secure-vps-setup/README.md

-# Secure VPS Setup for Small Retail Business
+# VPS Setup for Small Retail Business

-This project documents the configuration and deployment of a secure Linux-based VPS for a small retail store.
+This project documents the configuration and deployment of a Linux-based VPS for a small retail store.
 The server hosts a custom automation app, supports secure remote management via VPN, and includes automated backups.

 ---